Hpshiva/Music_Player_Using_JS/README.md

 🔗 Check out the live demo: [Music Player](https://music-player-using-js-ten.vercel.app/)

+🔗 Want to listen to my favorite tunes?
+[Click here](https://github.com/Hpshiva/Song_for_Test) to access the songs.

 🎨 With a sleek design and intuitive controls, this music player lets you enjoy your favorite tunes effortlessly.

 🔗 You can find the project's code on GitHub.